rlin49/trois_rickyl49_ethans201_hannahg61_tudorg-/README.md

 * You can favorite games.

 ### KNOWN BUGS/ISSUES
-* Submitting ratings/reviews and reloading the page too quickly in a short amount of time may cause issues.
+* Submitting ratings/reviews and/or reloading the page too quickly in a short amount of time may cause issues and lock the database.
+Only known recourse is to remove the database file located at /app/Data/database.db, and then in /app run populate_db.py.
+App should work fine after but previous data will obviously have been wiped.